GLOBAL MARKETS-Stocks rally on growth, earnings outlook; bonds slip

 NEW YORK, Nov 21 (Reuters) - Major world stock markets rose and government bond yields fell on Tuesday as a combination of strong corporate profits, steady global growth and low inflation provide scant alternatives for investors other than equities.

-Stocks markets from Asia to Europe to the Americas rose, while the three top gauges of Wall Street performance hit record intraday highs, lifted by technology and healthcare shares.
+Stocks markets from Asia to Europe to the Americas rose, with technology stocks boosting the Nasdaq Composite index to a record intra-day high.

-In Europe, Germany’s benchmark DAX index rose more than 1 percent before paring gains, MSCI’s emerging markets index rose 1.44 percent and its gauge of stocks across the globe gained 0.71 percent.
+In Europe, Germany’s benchmark DAX index rose more than 1 percent before paring gains, MSCI’s emerging markets index rose 1.51 percent, fueled by a 2.0-percent surge in Brazil’s Bovespa index.

 “It’s incredible,” said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.
 “Certainly sentiment is pretty strong and it’s widespread, both from the business community and consumers.
 Any economic concerns are pretty much falling by the wayside,” he said.

-Corporate earnings and strong economic growth have propelled the stock rally while investors shrug off political risk.
+Corporate earnings and have propelled the stock rally while investors shrug off political risk.
 Wall Street trading volumes were low in a week marked by the U.S. Thanksgiving holiday and no major earnings or economic data scheduled.

 In Europe, Volkswagen was among Germany’s top gainers for a second day, closing up 3.0 percent, after the carmaker raised its mid-term outlook on Monday.